Stay Alert. Stay Safe.

 Catalytic Converter Thefts on the Rise

-In 2020, there was a considerable increase in catalytic converter thefts across Henrico County and throughout the entire Richmond Region.
+There has been a considerable increase in catalytic converter thefts across Henrico County and throughout the entire Richmond Region.
 Henrico Police detectives, along with other area law enforcement agencies, are diligently working to identify suspects in these thefts.

 One of the most valuable tools in solving these crimes is for businesses to have security cameras installed and operable, recording all sides of the business.
 Surveillance video not only gives police detectives a look at the suspect(s), but valuable information is also obtained, such as suspect vehicle description and time stamp of when thefts are occurring.
 Having a time frame allows us to acquire additional information or footage more easily from neighboring businesses that may have a better view of the suspect(s) or suspect vehicles.
 In addition, we can increase awareness of these thefts by sharing surveillance video with other law enforcement agencies.